-Strong Representation when Sexual Harassment Occurs at Your Job
+We offer Strong Representation when Sexual Harassment Occurs at Your Job

 If you are being harassed at work, the first thing you want is for the harassment to stop.
 The second thing you should want and demand is to hold the wrongdoer accountable.
 Sexual harassment includes much more than misconduct by those who run the company.
-It also unwanted advances, conditions, and experiences that supervisors, co-workers, clients, customers, and others conduct or request.
+It also includes unwanted advances, uncomfortable conditions, and experiences that supervisors, co-workers, clients, customers, and others conduct or request.
 Sexual harassment often has long-term psychological and emotional consequences such as depression and insomnia in addition to the stress of losing a job or not getting a promotion.

 The California sexual harassment attorneys at Stephen Danz & Associates have a track record of successful settlements and verdicts.
 In one case, we helped a woman who worked for the Chancellor of UCLA settle a sexual harassment and hostile work environment claim involving a female administrator for $650,000.
 Our lawyers understand the humiliation of sexual harassment cases.
 That is why, in addition to working to get justice in the courts against the employer, we work with professional counselors, therapists, and doctors to help the victims of the harassment get the help they need.

 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as;

 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: